masonwyatt23/policy-summarizer/replit.md

   - Enhanced prompt with step-by-step requirements for paragraph + bullet points
   - Fixed issue where AI would only generate paragraph without bullet points
   - Ensured complete summaries with both narrative and key policy details
-- January 16, 2025: Enhanced PDF text readability and added summary regeneration functionality
+- January 16, 2025: Enhanced PDF text readability and improved user experience
   - Increased all PDF text sizes by 2px for better readability (14px → 16px for all text elements)
+  - Increased header and signature text sizes by 2px for better visibility (header: 16px→18px, signature: 13px→15px)
-  - Added "Regenerate Summary" button to Summary Preview tab header
+  - Removed problematic "Regenerate Summary" button that was causing performance issues
-  - Button allows users to generate new summaries if issues occur (e.g., missing deductible information)
-  - Regenerate button shows spinning icon during processing and proper loading states
   - Fixed bracket header parsing in PDF exports - [Your Coverage Summary] now displays as proper styled header
   - Enhanced bullet point separation in PDF exports - each bullet point appears on separate line